ALI COBBY ECKERMANN

 Thurs 24-27th August Keynote, readings and talks as part of QPF2017 festival, Judith Wright Centre

-The Indigenous Poet-in-Residence Program is an ongoing project of QPF, proudly sponsored by ATSICHS.
+The 2017 Indigenous Poet-in-Residence Program was supported by ATSICHS.